 Cease the guessing and speculations.

-Fire up your business decisions in the second half of 2021.
+Fire up your business decisions in 2022.

 If you want to